What is a Fraudulent Conveyance?

-A fraudulent transfer in Florida is a debtor’s transfer of legal title of property to a third party with the intent to hinder, delay, or defraud a present or future creditor.
+A fraudulent conveyance, or fraudulent transfer, in Florida is a debtor’s transfer of legal title of property to a third party with the intent to hinder, delay, or defraud a present or future creditor.
 A fraudulent transfer involves the conveyance of an asset to another person—an example is transferring legal title of property to a spouse.
 Moving the location of money or assets is not a transfer if the debtor has not changed ownership or title to the asset.

 A fraudulent conversion, on the other hand, is a debtor’s conversion of non-exempt property subject to creditor attack to a different type of property, still owned by the debtor, that is exempt or immune from creditor attack—an example is using non-exempt cash to purchase of an exempt annuity.